Registry Parser

 The follow-on plugins that catch persistence patterns Phase 1 misses, plus the deeper user-activity and network artifacts.

-RunMRU, TypedPaths, MountPoints2, RDP client history, PuTTY sessions, Explorer view settings, Winlogon, Image File Execution Options, App Paths, Policies Run, Defender exclusions, TCP/IP interfaces, SMB shares, USB devices, last shutdown time, control-set selection, netsh portproxy, and the Amcache file inventory.
+RunMRU, TypedPaths, MountPoints2, RDP client history, PuTTY sessions, Explorer view settings, Winlogon, Image File Execution Options, App Paths, Policies Run, Defender exclusions, TCP/IP interfaces, SMB shares, USB devices, last shutdown time, control-set selection, netsh portproxy, RecentApps (the Windows Search/Start launch history), the ComDlg32 open/save dialog MRUs (comdlg32 — files opened/saved per extension and the last folder each app browsed), and the Amcache file inventory.
+RecentDocs now carries MRU ordering and the key write time that dates each key's most-recent entry.

 The IFEO plugin is the one I use most often in this batch: it flags every Debugger value, which is where the classic sticky-keys backdoor lives.
 Defender exclusions is the second: a Defender exclusion list that mentions \Users\Public\ is almost always either misconfiguration or persistence.